 Cosmetic packaging is not only a shipping necessity; it is a vital aspect of marketing.
 Good cosmetic packaging causes excitement and anticipation in the consumer.
 With great cosmetic packaging, not only does your end-user identify with your product, your product moves efficiently throughout the distribution system.
 Here are my top 4 reasons why you shouldn’t just put your product in a brown box:

-- Certain information is required on your package.
-In most distribution systems you’re required to have certain information on your package.
+Most distribution systems require you to have certain information on your package.
 Depending on the industry, that might include a UPC code, routing or recycling information, government warnings, distribution and retailer requirements, and so on.
 Add to that, many regulators specify how large that information has to be.
 Ideally, you design your cosmetic packaging to include all of the necessary information without getting in the way of what you want to convey about your product.
 When you group this data on one side of the box, whoever scans your box can find all the information they require in one place.

 Who We Are